INVESTMENT PROPERTY MAINTENANCE

 SO HOW SHOULD LANDLORDS GO ABOUT APPROVING MAINTENANCE?

 They need to realise small repairs need to be just carried out by the property managers preferred trades person.
 Larger maintenance should have at least one quote so the owner is aware of what’s required.
 What we do here at Asset Agents is we log all reported maintenance so we can track it.
-When we do that, the landlord is sent an automatic email that explains when the Job is, and that we are going to look into it.
+When we do that, the landlord is sent an automatic email that explains what the Job is, and that we are going to look into it.
 Within this email we also explain that we will action this if cost effective, unless we hear otherwise from the landlord not to.
 Our trades person then attends and if it’s small and simple they deal with it on the spot.
 If it’s big they stop and send a quote.

 We are a fairly small agency, we always have over 100 maintenance jobs we are managing so a lot of this is automated.
 Even with all this automation coordinating maintenance takes up a huge amount of our day.